emersion/mako/README.md

 - If you are using elogind, you might need to manually start a dbus user
   session: `dbus-daemon --session --address=unix:path=$XDG_RUNTIME_DIR/bus`

+## Configuration

+`mako` can be extensively configured and customized - feel free to read more using the command `man 5 mako`

+You can also check out the example config file [here](https://github.com/emersion/mako/tree/master/examples/config)

+For control of mako during runtime, `makoctl` can be used; see `man makoctl`

 ## Building

 Install dependencies: